 With the sewing machine needle still lowered into the fabric and elastic, pull the elastic tight and sew over the stretched elastic.
 Trim the excess elastic.

-Add a piece of elastic to the back of the hood at the hem of the center piece as shown.
+Add a piece of elastic to the back of the hood at the hem of the center piece, as shown.
 Repeat the previous step to secure the elastic to the bottom of the hood.

 Add a square of hook-and-loop tape to the end of each chin strap.
 Stitch close to the edge of the hook-and-loop tape on all four sides.
-Add the opposite piece of hook-and-loop tape to the hood, but allow it to extend past the hood's strap, just like the closure on the jumpsuit.
+Add the opposite piece of hook-and-loop tape to the hood but allow it to extend past the hood's strap, just like the closure on the jumpsuit.

-The bear costume is ready to go!
+You have now finished the DIY Halloween costume, and the bear costume is ready to go!